UoB-COMSM0166/2025-group-8/README.md

 ---

-### Technical Challenge 3: Dynamic Difficulty Adjustment (DDA)
+### Technical Challenge 3: Progressive Level Design

-**I. Performance Monitoring**
-We integrated real-time player tracking, recording metrics like number of deaths, time to completion, and frequency of checkpoint usage.
-These indicators inform the game of player proficiency.

-**II.
-Adaptive Scaling**
-Based on real-time data, the game dynamically modifies enemy speed, platform timing, and obstacle layout.
-This ensures that gameplay remains balanced—challenging skilled players while helping newer ones progress.

-**III.
-Customization Hooks**
-Despite DDA being active in the background, players retain full control by selecting a base difficulty level (Easy, Medium, Hard).
-The system then fine-tunes behavior subtly within that range, never forcing abrupt shifts in challenge.

-**Impact:**
-The DDA system personalizes gameplay for each user, keeping them engaged and avoiding frustration.
-It promotes a smooth learning curve and extends player retention across diverse skill levels.

----
+#### I. Incremental Difficulty
+Our game features four levels with a steadily increasing difficulty curve.
+In the first three levels, difficulty is raised by introducing more enemies—such as mechanical dogs and drones—and by placing more environmental obstacles.
+Instead of changing platform shapes or adding moving platforms, we focused on the number and arrangement of static platforms to increase challenge through tighter jumps and more intense combat scenarios.

+#### II.
+Scene Variation and Atmosphere
+To enhance player engagement and maintain visual interest, each of the four levels features a unique scene design and art style.
+These include variations in background, tile sets, color schemes, and thematic elements that reflect the tone and difficulty of the level.
+This not only enriches the visual experience but also helps players intuitively sense progression and prepare for new challenges.

+#### III.
+Boss Integration
+The final level introduces a single-phase boss fight that acts as the game's climax.
+While the boss does not evolve through phases, it provides a consistent and elevated challenge through strong attacks and limited maneuvering space.
+The encounter demands accurate jumping and shooting, testing the player’s mastery of the core mechanics under sustained pressure.

+#### Impact
+With limited player abilities, we relied on thoughtful level layout, increasing enemy density, and a climactic boss battle to create a compelling difficulty progression.
+The addition of varied scene designs further deepened the player’s sense of progression and immersion.
+This approach kept the gameplay accessible while ensuring a rewarding and increasingly challenging experience.

 ## Sustainability Impact Assessment
-Project Name: Iron Rebellion
+**Project Name:** Iron Rebellion
-Framework Used: Sustainability Awareness Framework (SusAF)
+**Framework Used:** Sustainability Awareness Framework (SusAF)

 ### Project Overview
 Iron Rebellion is a 2D platform-jumping game designed to provide an engaging and straightforward gaming experience.
 It operates primarily as a single-player game, with levels structured to challenge the player’s reflexes and problem-solving skills.
 This game does not feature multiplayer capabilities, community interactions, or in-game purchases.

 ### Vision and Known Effects
-Vision: To offer a classic gaming experience that challenges players through progressively difficult levels, combining retro aesthetics with modern gameplay mechanics.
-Known Sustainability Effects:
+**Vision:** To offer a classic gaming experience that challenges players through progressively difficult levels, combining retro aesthetics with modern gameplay mechanics.

+**Known Sustainability Effects:**
-Positive: Minimal resource use due to digital-only distribution, reducing physical waste associated with packaging and hardware.
+**Positive:** Minimal resource use due to digital-only distribution, reducing physical waste associated with packaging and hardware.

-Negative: Potential energy consumption from extended play sessions, although less significant than more resource-intensive games.
+**Negative:** Potential energy consumption from extended play sessions, although less significant than more resource-intensive games.

 ### Detailed Sustainability Effects

-Environmental Dimension:
+#### Environmental Dimension

-Materials and Resources: Primarily digital distribution minimizes the use of physical materials and reduces waste.
+- **Materials and Resources:** Primarily digital distribution minimizes the use of physical materials and reduces waste.

-Energy Consumption: Relatively low compared to more graphically intensive games; however, prolonged use can still contribute to energy use through player devices.
+- **Energy Consumption:** Relatively low compared to more graphically intensive games; however, prolonged use can still contribute to energy use through player devices.

-Social Dimension:
+#### Social Dimension

-Social Interaction: Lacks built-in social features or community platforms, focusing solely on individual gameplay.
+- **Social Interaction:** Lacks built-in social features or community platforms, focusing solely on individual gameplay.

-Health Impacts: Could potentially contribute to sedentary behavior if played excessively without breaks.
+- **Health Impacts:** Could potentially contribute to sedentary behavior if played excessively without breaks.

-Economic Dimension:
+#### Economic Dimension

-Market Value: Provides economic value in its market segment by appealing to enthusiasts of retro and platform games.
+- **Market Value:** Provides economic value in its market segment by appealing to enthusiasts of retro and platform games.

-Business Operations: Operates with a straightforward business model without recurrent revenue from the game post-purchase.
+- **Business Operations:** Operates with a straightforward business model without recurrent revenue from the game post-purchase.

-Technical Dimension:
+#### Technical Dimension

-Maintainability and Scalability: Requires less frequent updates and maintenance compared to complex multiplayer games, simplifying long-term technical support.
+- **Maintainability and Scalability:** Requires less frequent updates and maintenance compared to complex multiplayer games, simplifying long-term technical support.

-Development Efficiency: Utilizes established game development frameworks and tools, ensuring efficient production cycles and lower technical overhead.
+- **Development Efficiency:** Utilizes established game development frameworks and tools, ensuring efficient production cycles and lower technical overhead.

 ### Synthesis: Threats, Opportunities, and Actions

-Threats:
+#### Threats

-Environmental Impact: Continuous energy use during gameplay, although minor, is still relevant.
+- **Environmental Impact:** Continuous energy use during gameplay, although minor, is still relevant.

-Health Concerns: Risk of promoting prolonged sedentary periods among players.
+- **Health Concerns:** Risk of promoting prolonged sedentary periods among players.

-Opportunities:
+#### Opportunities

-Sustainable Practices: Opportunity to promote energy conservation tips within the game or on loading screens.
+- **Sustainable Practices:** Opportunity to promote energy conservation tips within the game or on loading screens.

-Health and Well-being: Can include features such as regular reminders to take breaks or promote physical activity.
+- **Health and Well-being:** Can include features such as regular reminders to take breaks or promote physical activity.

-Actions:
+#### Actions

-Promoting Energy Efficiency: Encourage players to use energy-efficient gaming devices or settings.
+- **Promoting Energy Efficiency:** Encourage players to use energy-efficient gaming devices or settings.

-Encouraging Active Breaks: Implement reminders for players to take breaks and engage in physical activities during extended sessions.
+- **Encouraging Active Breaks:** Implement reminders for players to take breaks and engage in physical activities during extended sessions.

 ### Conclusion
-This sustainability impact assessment for Iron Rebellion identifies critical areas of impact with a focus on environmental and individual dimensions.
+This sustainability impact assessment for *Iron Rebellion* identifies critical areas of impact with a focus on environmental and individual dimensions.
 The assessment guides the integration of sustainable practices into both game design and operational procedures.
 Moving forward, these insights will be used to enhance the game’s design and help mitigate any negative impacts associated with its use.
 This report will be included in the project documentation to inform stakeholders and guide future development decisions.

 ## Green Foundation Implementation Patterns Analysis